DappaDanDev/green-zktricity_/README.md

 Zero Knowledge is sooooo hot right now!
 Do you know what else is so hot right now?
 THE EARTH!

-Green Zkrciticty brings the power of Zero Knowledge to contribute in combating Climate Change.
+Green Zkrciticty brings the power of Zero Knowledge to contribute to combating Climate Change.
 This is done by providing a scalable and privacy preserving way to label electricity as coming from either green sources such as wind/solar or grey sources like burning coal.

 ![Diagram Picture](/img/diagram2.png)